Climate and Clean Energy Writers Group

 What is the process:

-You are encouraged at any time to write letters to the editor, op eds, blogs – any way to express your opinion about climate and clean energy issues.
+You are encouraged at any time to write letters to the editor, or other formats to express your opinion about climate and clean energy issues.

-The monthly meetings are meant to provide stimulating information and a chance to talk together, but If you can’t make a given meeting, don’t let that stop you from expressing yourself.
+The monthly meetings are meant to provide stimulating information and a chance to talk together.

 Guidelines for articles and letters to the Buffalo News can be found here.